pyflies/pyflies/docs/index.md

 5. Configure target generator:

-        target Expyriment {
+        target PsychoPy {
-          output = "/home/igor/experiments/Simon/"
+          output = "/home/igor/tmp/SimonPsycho/"
           responses {
-            // see expyriment/misc/constants.py
-            left = K_LEFT
+            left = left
-            right = K_RIGHT
+            right = right
           }

-    This specification defines that `Expyriment` target library is used.
+    This specification defines that `PsychoPy` target library is used.
 The output folder where code should be generated is set. `responses` section maps abstract responses keywords (from the `conditions` section) to the platform specific responses (e.g. keys, buttons).

     Multiple target configurations can be specified.
+At the time of this writing only `PsychoPy` is completed but work is under way to support other platforms (e.g. Expyriment, jsPsych...).

 6. From the GUI choose `Generate code` action.
 The generator will produce code for you experiment and the configured target platform.

-7. Run the experiment and gather data.
+7. Run the experiment using target platform and gather data.

 ### Discuss, ask questions